 - Department of Veterans Affairs (VA) loans: These loans are available to active-duty service members, veterans or surviving spouses.
-VA-backed home purchase loans don’t require down payments, offer low interest rates and can be used in amounts up to the Fannie Mae/Freddie Mac conforming loan limit, which is $548,250.
-Plus, private mortgage insurance (PMI) isn’t required.
+VA-backed home purchase loans don’t require down payments, offer low interest rates and private mortgage insurance (PMI) isn’t required.

 - U.S. Department of Agriculture (USDA) loans: USDA loans can be a perfect fit for home buyers looking to purchase in rural areas with small population sizes.
 Availability and loan borrowing terms can vary from state to state, and borrowers must meet USDA loan income limits.
 USDA loans usually don’t require down payments, and interest rates are locked at low levels.